FBemf/static_site_generator/test-site/posts/sample2.md

 ---
-title: Sample Post 2
+title = "Sample Post 2"
-date: 2020-04-17
+date = "2020-04-17"
-description: The second of my sample posts
+description = "The second of my sample posts" template = "page.html"
 ---

 This is the second sample post.